Table of Contents:

 Step Three: Add Whimsy to Your Halloween Decor

 It’s Halloween after all.
 We need to make it festive and special.
 Whatever your holiday or occasion make your decor stand out.
-Don’t be afraid to add a little whimsy.
+Don’t be afraid to add a whimsical touch.

 Visit Julie’s Spooky Halloween Tablescape for more ideas and inspiration.
 There’s even a fun video that we know you’ll enjoy.